PrefectHQ/prefect/docs/guides/dask-ray-task-runners.md

     While we're excited about parallel task execution through Ray to Prefect, there are some inherent limitations with Ray:

     - Support for Python 3.11 is [experimental](https://docs.ray.io/en/latest/ray-overview/installation.html#install-nightlies).
-    - Ray support for non-x86/64 architectures such as ARM/M1 processors with installation from `pip` alone and will be skipped during installation of Prefect.
-It is possible to manually install the blocking component with `conda`.
-See the [Ray documentation](https://docs.ray.io/en/latest/ray-overview/installation.html#m1-mac-apple-silicon-support) for instructions.
     - Ray's Windows support is currently in beta.

     See the [Ray installation documentation](https://docs.ray.io/en/latest/ray-overview/installation.html) for further compatibility information.